Nsibidi: Status

 Nsibidi has a wide vocabulary of signs usually imprinted on calabashes, brass ware, textiles, wood sculptures, masquerade costumes, buildings and on human skin.
 Nsibidi has been described as a "fluid system" of communication consisting of hundreds of abstract and pictographic signs.
 In the colonial era, Nsibidi was characterized by Talbot as "a kind of primitive secret writing", with Talbot explaining that it was used for messages "cut or painted on split palm stems".
 Macgregor's view was that "The use of nsibidi is that of ordinary writing.
 I have in my possession a copy of the record of a court case from a town of Enion [Enyong] taken down in it, and every detail ... is most graphically described".
 Nsibidi crossed ethnic lines and was a uniting factor among ethnic groups in the Cross River region.
+In old Cross River region, Nsibidi is mostly associated with the Ejagham men’s Mgbe society and later the Ekpe men’s society.